jaykay12/tech/_posts/2024-3-11-multithreading-concurrency-advanced.md

 - **anyOf()**:
     - Returns a new CompletableFuture which is completed when any of the given CompletableFutures complete, with the same result.
     - takes a varargs of Futures and returns CompletableFuture<Object>.
-    - Problem with CompletableFuture.anyOf() is that if you have CompletableFutures that return results of different types, then we won’t know the type of the final CompletableFuture.
     - ```java
       CompletableFuture<String> future1 = CompletableFuture.supplyAsync(() -> {
           TimeUnit.SECONDS.sleep(8);